hoai97nam/individual/aboutme.md

 - Built mobile applications via Android Studio.
 - Studies of IPFS protocol integrating Permissioned and Permissionless Blockchain (Ethereum and Hyperledger).
 - Develop DApp (Decentralized Application).

+## My Hobbies
+- Running is the only sport.
+- Travel and taste culture.
+- Make new craft things.
+- Writting.
+- Meditation.